-Students loans are commonly associated with frustration, stress, and massive debts.
-The first thing you should know is that you are not alone since student loan debt is a phenomenon that is a national crisis.
+Student loans are commonly associated with frustration, stress, and massive debts.
+The first thing you should know is that you are not alone since student loan debt is a national crisis phenomenon.

-Here at Gradehacker, we help college students just like you in a variety of areas such as with coursework and exams.
+Here at Gradehacker, we are the non-traditional student‘s most trusted resource.
 From our years of experience, we know firsthand how students struggle with financially managing to go to college.
-Many students feel like the majority of their budget goes to paying off student loans.

 Knowing ALL Your Loans Will Avoid You Many Future Headaches

-You may think this sounds crazy, but many students take out loans without knowing the full picture.
+This sounds crazy, but many students take out loans without knowing the whole picture.
 Commonly, borrowers aren’t fully aware of all the loans they have taken until after graduation.

 So, what can you do?

 First, identify your lender.